One Feeling Can Help Fix Your Relationship – But It Might Be Too Difficult to Try

 Applying the Insight

 So, how do you make sure you’re practicing skillful reminiscence?
 Start by reflecting on the role of nostalgia in your relationship.
 Couples with a higher frequency of nostalgia reported higher satisfaction, so this is a positive thing.
 Do you reflect frequently, or avoid the past?
 Or do you reflect too often, avoiding the present?
+These questions lead to a deeper understanding of love.

 As you hold this in mind, consider a conversation with your partner to discuss the role of nostalgia.
 In addition, these steps can help you apply the insight: